 Phase 1 Work (Uplands and NE Bulkhead)

-- In-water work (under COP / GP2 authorizations): Northeast Bulkhead over-sheeting, Northeast Annex Demolition, Mooring Dolphin Demolition, February 2021 to June 2021.
+- In-water work (under COP / GP2 authorizations) – Northeast Bulkhead over-sheeting, Northeast Annex Demolition, Mooring Dolphin Demolition: commencing Summer 2021.

 Phase 2 Work (Waterfront Works: State Pier / CVRR Pier / Central Wharf)

-- Install King Pile bulkhead (and complete associated demolition work) at south end of Admiral Shear State Pier and CVRR Pier, February 2021 through September 2021.
+- Install King Pile bulkhead (and complete associated demolition work) at south end of Admiral Shear State Pier and CVRR Pier: commencing Fall 2021.

-- Dredging of jack-up pocket at East Berth and transport of dredged material for onsite re-use/offsite disposal (as needed), January 2022.
+- Dredging of jack-up pocket at East Berth and transport of dredged material for onsite re-use/offsite disposal (as needed): commencing January 2022.